j-kincaid/coding-practice/README.md

 # coding-practice
-simple exercises to prime my mind for technical interviews
+simple exercises to prime my mind for live coding.